morningred88/AWS/Account_management_notes.md

 You can use AWS Organization Tag Policies to standardize tags across resources in all AWS Accounts inside your AWS Organization.

+### Reserved instance sharing

+You can **disable Reserved Instance Discount Sharing at the AWS account level** inside an Organization.
+Then all Reserved EC2 instances purchased by the account will not be shared with the other accounts in the Organization.

+Only Reserved Instance Discount Sharing turned on at **both Organization and Account level**, then the Reserved instance discount can be shard.

 ## Control Tower